gvido-berzins/blog.syberu.xyz/blog/content/articles/Write-ups/cyber-shock-ctf-2022.md

 ##### Solution

-Using discord invite link a CTF Tech Bot was visible as one of the first users on the server - by providing answers to the bot's questions CTF flag was successfully acquired.
+Using the CTF discord invite link a CTF Tech Bot was visible as one of the first users on the server - by providing answers to the bot's questions the flag was successfully acquired.

 ##### Steps

-1. After accessing bot's DM's a *!minictf* was input which provided the following output:
+1. After sliding into the bot's DM's a *!minictf* was sent that resulted in the following reply:

 ![Command output](../../images/automated-minictf.png){: .image-process-crisp}

 Correct answer is 00100000 (converting 32 from decimal to binary).

 2. After that the following question was provided:

 ![Linux answer](../../images/automated-linux.png){: .image-process-crisp}